 Seqirus UK Limited.
-On June 16, 2015, we and SUL, a limited company organized under the laws of the United Kingdom and a subsidiary of CSL Limited, a company organized under the laws of Australia, entered into a License Agreement (the "SUL Agreement") granting SUL and its affiliates worldwide rights to develop, manufacture and commercialize RAPIVAB (peramivir injection) for the treatment of influenza except for the rights to conduct such activities in Israel, Japan, Korea and Taiwan (the permitted geographies together constituting the "Territory").
-RAPIVAB is an intravenous treatment for acute uncomplicated influenza and is currently approved for use in the United States, Canada, Japan, Taiwan and Korea.
-RAPIVAB is the first and only intravenous influenza treatment in the world and was approved by the U.S. Food and Drug Administration in December 2014 for the treatment of acute uncomplicated influenza in patients 18 years and older who have been symptomatic for no more than two days.
-Peramivir was approved by Health Canada in January 2017.
+On June 16, 2015, we and SUL, a limited company organized under the laws of the United Kingdom and a subsidiary of CSL, a company organized under the laws of Australia, entered into the SUL Agreement granting SUL and its affiliates worldwide rights to develop, manufacture and commercialize peramivir for the treatment of influenza except for the rights to conduct such activities in Israel, Japan, Korea and Taiwan (the permitted geographies together constituting the "Territory").
 We retain all rights and associated economics to procure pandemic stockpiling orders for RAPIVAB from the U.S. Government, while SUL has the right to pursue government stockpiling outside the U.S.

-Pursuant to the SUL Agreement, RAPIVAB will be commercialized by CSL's subsidiary, SUL, which specializes in influenza prevention through the supply of seasonal and pandemic vaccine to global markets.
-SUL will manufacture, commercialize and exercise decision-making authority with respect to the development and commercialization of RAPIVAB within the Territory and be responsible for all related costs, including sales and promotion.
-We will exercise sole decision-making authority with regard to the development and commercialization of RAPIVAB outside of the Territory and are responsible for all associated costs.
+Pursuant to the SUL Agreement, peramivir is being commercialized by CSL's subsidiary, SUL, which specializes in influenza prevention through the supply of seasonal and pandemic vaccine to global markets.
+SUL is responsible for the manufacture, commercialization and decision-making authority with respect to the development and commercialization of peramivir within the Territory and is responsible for all related costs, including sales and promotion.
+We exercise sole decision-making authority with regard to the development and commercialization of peramivir outside of the Territory and are responsible for all associated costs.

 Under the terms of the SUL Agreement, we are responsible for fulfilling all post-marketing approval commitments in connection with the FDA's approval of the NDA, and upon fulfillment will transfer ownership of and financial responsibility for the NDA to SUL.
-Pursuant to potential rights to sell RAPIVAB/ALPIVAB in Canada and the EU, we are also responsible for regulatory filings and interactions with the Health Canada and the European Medicines Agency until marketing approval for RAPIVAB/ALPIVAB is obtained and assigned to SUL.
-In accordance with the SUL Agreement, we and SUL formed a joint steering committee, composed of an equal number of representatives from each party, to oversee, review and coordinate the conduct and progress of the commercialization of RAPIVAB in the Territory and any additional development.
+Pursuant to rights to sell ALPIVAB in the EU, we were responsible for regulatory filings and interactions with the European Medicines Agency.
+In accordance with the SUL Agreement, we and SUL formed a joint steering committee, composed of an equal number of representatives from each party, to oversee, review and coordinate the conduct and progress of the commercialization of peramivir in the Territory and any additional development.
+The parties have entered into the formal dispute resolution process under the SUL Agreement to resolve decisions related to the collaboration.
+We and SUL are engaged in a formal dispute resolution process, which has now entered arbitration proceedings.
+The dispute involves many items under the SUL Agreement including, but not limited to, the EMA approval milestone, which we maintain is due under the contract as well as appropriately commercializing peramivir in the Territory.
+Arbitration proceedings, like other legal proceedings, are inherently uncertain.
+As a result, we cannot assure you that we will prevail in the arbitration.